SauhaardW/FitHub/doc/sprint0/process.md

 # How did you define priority and/or points of user stories?

-For each sprint, the user stories will be pulled to the product backlog.
+For each sprint, the user stories will be pulled from the product backlog to the to-do category.
 We will then host a meeting wherein a planning poker shall be organized.
 Fibonacci numbers will be used to assign points for the user stories based on the level of difficulty.
-All the assigned points will be in comparison to the most basic task, Ex: Frontend for the login page.
+All the assigned points will be in comparison to a task, Ex: Frontend for the login page.

 # How many rounds of voting (on average) did you need to come to a consensus for the point estimate?